Virtualization-projects/ee-workshop/DESKTOP.md

 	For instance if you see `<your email>` you would actually type something like `myemail@host.com`

 ## <a name="intro1"></a>Introduction
-JIM TO UPDATE -- Docker Enterprise provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and Cloud providers.
+**JIM TO UPDATE** -- Docker Enterprise provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and Cloud providers.
 Docker Enterprise is tightly integrated to the the underlying infrastructure to provide a native, easy to install experience and an optimized Docker environment.
 Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker Enterprise with cooperative support from Docker and the Certified Technology Partner.

 ### <a name="intro2"></a>Overview of Docker Desktop Enterprise
-JIM TO PROVIDE
+**JIM TO PROVIDE**

 ### <a name="intro3"></a>Overview of Orchestration in Docker Desktop
 #### <a name="intro3.1"></a>Overview of Docker Swarm mode
-A swarm is usually a group of machines that are running Docker and joined into a cluster.
-After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a swarm manager.
-The machines in a swarm can be physical or virtual.
-After joining a swarm, they are referred to as nodes.
+A Swarm is a group of machines that are running Docker and joined into a cluster.
+After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a Swarm manager.
+The machines in a Swarm can be physical or virtual.
+After joining a Swarm, they are referred to as nodes.

+Swarm mode uses managers and workers to run your applications.
+Managers run the Swarm cluster, making sure nodes can communicate with each other, allocate applications to different nodes, and handle a variety of other tasks in the cluster.
+Workers are there to provide extra capacity to your applications.

-With Docker Desktop you have a single Docker node.
-Because it is a single node Swarm mode is not enabled by default but you can still enable Swarm mode if you want to test commands and features that are only available in Swarm mode, such as XX, XX...
+With Docker Desktop Enterprise, you have a single Docker node.
+Because it is a single node, Swarm mode is not enabled by default, but Swarm mode can be enabled if required to test commands or features which are only available in Swarm mode, such as `docker stack deploy` or `docker service` commands.

 In a multi-node clustered environment, Swarm mode uses managers and workers to run your applications.
 Managers run the swarm cluster, making sure nodes can communicate with each other, allocating applications to different nodes, and handling a variety of other tasks in the cluster.
-Workers are there to provide capacity to your applications.
-If you are completing the [Docker Enterprise workshop](README.md) along with these exercises you will have a remote cluster with one manager and three workers and later tasks will have you push images and deploy applications from your Docker Desktop system to the remote cluster.
+Workers are there to provide the capacity for your applications.
+If you are completing the [Docker Enterprise workshop](README.md) along with these exercises you will have a remote cluster with one manager and three workers and later tasks will have you push images and deploy applications from your Docker Desktop Enterprise to the remote cluster.

 #### <a name="intro3.2"></a>Overview of Kubernetes

-Kubernetes is part of Docker Enterprise 3.0 in both Docker Desktop and Docker Enterprise clusters.
-Kubernetes deployments tend to be more complex than Docker Swarm, and there are many additional component types in Kubernetes.
-The Universal Control Plane (UCP) in Docker Enterprise clusters simplifies much of the complexities of using Kubernetes, but for those who want to use all that Kubernetes makes available Docker Enterprise provides a [compliant - XX link to kube conformance page](https://linkXX) version of Kubernetes.
+Kubernetes is part of Docker Enterprise 3.0 in both Docker Desktop Enterprise and Docker Enterprise referred to as Docker Kubernetes Service or  DKS.
+Kubernetes deployments tend to be more complex than Docker Swarm, and there are many additional component types within Kubernetes.
+The Universal Control Plane (UCP) in Docker Enterprise clusters simplifies much of the complexities for using Kubernetes.
+The Docker platform includes a [fully-comformant Kubernetes Distribution](https://www.cncf.io/certification/software-conformance).
 We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.XX.

 ## <a name="task1"></a>Task 1: Configure Docker Desktop Enterprise
-Docker Desktop Enterprise comes pre-configured so there is usually very little that is required after install.
-We will explore some of the optional administration settings in this section.
+Docker Desktop Enterprise installation comes pre-configured with administration tools.
+The admin settings enable administrators to configure Docker Desktop for developer teams.
+We will explore some of the administration settings in this section.

 ### <a name="task 1.1"></a>Task 1.1: Admin Settings
 * Show admin-settings.json (lockable settings)
   * Windows location: `??`
-	* Mac location: `/Library/Application\ Support/Docker`
+	* Mac location: `/Library/Application\ Support/Docker/DockerDesktop`
 * Show dockerdesktop-admin tool
   * Windows location: `??`
   * Mac location: `/Applications/Docker.app/Contents/Resources/bin`